woocommerce/woocommerce/readme.txt

 * Fix - Do not sanitize old attribute name to not mess up comparing
 * Fix - Settings API empty value only used if set.
 In turn fixes blank values in flat rate shipping.
 * Fix - Ensure API Request URL scheme is not relative to the current page.
+* Fix - Fix saving of download permissions in order admin.
 * Tweak - UX - Placeholder fades out on focus
 * Tweak - UX - Only display validation result on required fields
 * Tweak - Product column widths in admin